 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents who were prescribed antipsychotic drugs.
-Antipsychotic medications are prescribed to patients for many conditions, including Alzheimer's or other dementias.
-Sadly, in some situations, excessive reliance on these medications may indicate that a facility is using these medications to control patient behavior.
+This tells you the percent of residents who were prescribed antipsychotic drugs.
+Antipsychotic drugs are administered to residents for a variety of medical conditions, such as cognitive disorders.
+Tragically, in limited cases, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were given antianxiety medications.
-These medications are given to patients suffering from depression or anxiety.
+This is a measure of the percent of long-term care patients who are given antianxiety medication.
+These medications are commonly used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents